-Here are few tips to help keep everyone happy and safe while on a hike!
+Here are a few tips to help keep everyone happy and safe while on a hike, as well as what it looks like hiking with baby gear!

 1. Stay hydrated!
 When you are going to spend some time outside, especially in the sun & heat, it's important that you and your kiddos are well hydrated.
 I usually carry a backpack loaded with the water bottles (talk about an extra work out).
 Charlie loves using the EcoVessel Kids Water Bottle from REI.
 It keeps his water cool all day and it doesn't leak!